Let’s visit the terms editing, proofreading, and formatting.

 - When you’re satisfied with the content, focus on proofreading, looking for consistency in formatting, margins, text styles, grammar, punctuation, and spelling.

-- Lastly, focus on formatting, ensuring consistency in the document’s appearance.
+- Finally, focus on formatting, ensuring consistency in the document’s appearance.

 - Within each stage of review, plan on multiple levels of review.